 TIP: Please note that I used a small 2-3 pound baking pumpkin, not a carving pumpkin!

 Do the same with your butternut squash.
 If the butternut is too long, cut it in half.
-After it is pressured cooked you’ll just remove the squash from your Instant Pot and clean out the cooked squash.
+After it is pressured cooked, you’ll just remove the squash from your Instant Pot and clean out the cooked squash.
 SO.
-MUCH.EASIER. than peeling and cutting up that brick of winter yum!
+MUCH.EASIER.
+Then peeling and cutting up that brick of winter yum!

-Place the lid on your instant pot, lock into position, make sure the valve is set to close for pressure cooking.
+Place the lid on your instant pot, lock it into position, and make sure the valve is set to close for pressure-cooking.
 Select Soup/Broth.
-It will automatically select 30 minutes cook time at normal temperature.
+It will automatically select a 30-minute cook time at normal temperature.
 That is the perfect setting for this recipe!

-Allow to natural release for 30 minutes, then quick release.
-Please make sure to stand back so you do not get burned from steam and juices releasing from the valve!
+Allow it to natural release for 30 minutes, then quick release.
+Please make sure to stand back, so you do not get burned from steam and juices releasing from the valve!

 The pumpkin and butternut are cooked perfectly!
 I was doing the happy dance when I removed the lid from the Instant Pot and saw how perfectly the soup ingredients had cooked in 30 minutes!